Western AreaKawagoe City

 - Public transport

-Get off at either “Kawagoe Station” of the JR・Tobu Tojo Line or the “Honkawagoe Station” of Seibu Shinjuku Line then get off the Tobu bus at “Ichibangai” and walk for about 3 minutes.
+- Get off at either “Kawagoe Station” of JR・Tobu Tojo Line or “Hon-Kawagoe Station” of Seibu Shinjuku Line then take the Koedo Loop Bus to “Kita-in” and you will immediately reach your destination.

 - About 15 minutes from "Kawagoe" Interchange of Kan-Etsu Expressway